 What’s the difference between Major Wheeler and ordinary coral honeysuckle?

 Major Wheeler has a longer and heavier flowering display than the species, Lonicera sempervirens.
 However, if you want to have lots of berries, you’ll need another coral honeysuckle that is not Major Wheeler.
 This allows the flowers of each vine to cross-pollinate and produce more fruit.

 Native habitat and range

-Along woodland edges from Maine to Florida.
+The species is native along woodland edges from Maine to Florida.

 Source and origin